Lauds: Armenian liturgy

 The Armenian Morning (or Early) Hour (Armenian: Առաւաւտեան Ժամ aṛawotean zham) corresponds to the office of Lauds in the Roman Liturgy, both in its position in the daily cycle and in its importance.
 This is the most complex of all Armenian liturgies in terms of the variations in the order and text of the liturgy depending on the day of the week, liturgical tone, commemoration of the day, and liturgical season.

-Many manuscripts and printed editions of the Armenian Book of Hours (Armenian: Ժամագիրք Zhamagirk`) state that the Morning Hour commemorates the Son of God, with some manuscripts adding, "at the time he was seized by the Jews."
+Many manuscripts and printed editions of the Armenian Book of Hours (Armenian: Ժամագիրք Zhamagirk`) state that the morning hour commemorates the Son of God, with some manuscripts adding, "at the time he was seized by the Jews".
 This is in reference to the story of the arrest and interrogation of Jesus found in the New Testament Gospels.

-Outline of the Morning Service
+Outline of the morning service

-In the Morning Hour for Sundays and Festal Days there are seven slots into which hymnody may be inserted which reflects the theme of the day.
-Each of these seven slots is associated with a Psalm or Canticle from the Old or New Testaments.
+In the morning hour for Sundays and feasts there are seven slots into which hymnody may be inserted which reflects the theme of the day.
+Each of these seven slots is associated with a psalm or canticle from the Old or New Testaments.

 Eastern Christianity

 Among the Eastern Orthodox and Eastern Catholic Churches which follow the Byzantine Rite, the office comparable to the Lauds of the Roman Rite is the Orthros.
-It also contains the three Laudate psalms (148-150), with which it traditionally closes.
+It also contains the three Laudate psalms (148–150), with which it traditionally closes.